 - Cornstarch instead of tapioca starch (only use 1/2 tablespoon of cornstarch)

 Teriyaki Shrimp Stir-Fry with Vegetables

 Teriyaki Shrimp Stir Fry is loaded with vegetables and made in under 30 minutes, so you won't feel the need to order takeout!
 A homemade teriyaki sauce adds that bit of flavor I am sure you'll love in this gluten-free shrimp and vegetable stir fry recipe.

-- 1/3 cup coconut liquid aminos* gluten-free soy sauce, or Tamari
+- ⅓ cup soy sauce or Tamari* gluten-free

 - 1 Tbsp. rice wine vinegar* or apple cider vinegar